 As much as we all complain about e-mail, it's a tremendous and inexpensive night and day tool for distance mentoring.
 It lets mentors observe how mentees write in general and use e-mail in particular.
-Your mentors' observations could help you in the development process.
+Your observations could help your mentees in their development process.

-Pay attention to confidentiality.
+• Pay attention to confidentiality.